172 further coronavirus cases in South Tyneside

-A total of 40,814 people had been confirmed as testing positive for Covid-19 in South Tyneside when the UK coronavirus daily dashboard was updated on January 18 (Tuesday), up from 40,423 on Monday.
+A total of 52,504 cases had been confirmed in South Tyneside when the UK coronavirus daily dashboard was updated on April 1 (Friday), up from 52,332 on Thursday.

-It means there have been three deaths in the past week, which is an increase on two the previous week.
+It means there has been one death in the past week, which is a decrease on three the previous week.

 The figures include anyone who died within 28 days of a positive test result for Covid-19, and whose usual residence was in South Tyneside.

 Daily death counts are revised each day, with each case backdated to the actual date of death, so some areas might see their figures revised down.

 The figures also show that nearly two-thirds of people in South Tyneside have received a booster dose of a Covid-19 vaccine.

 The latest figures show 84,767 people had received a booster or third dose by March 31 (Thursday) – 62% of those aged 12 and over, based on the number of people on the National Immunisation Management Service database.

 A total of 108,625 people (79%) had received two jabs by that date.

 Across England, 67% of people aged 12 and above had received a booster.

 Unlike at local level, the national rate was calculated using mid-2020 population estimates from the Office for National Statistics.